richardfisk/tech-notes/private/docker-presentation.md

 The ability to share services
-producing useful tools that other developers can use to solve similar problems to the ones they are facing encourages other developers to solve similar problems in similar ways yet leaves the door open to picking a different approach if required
+producing useful tools that other developers can use to solve similar problems to the ones they are facing encourages other developers to solve similar problems in similar ways yet leaves the door open to picking a different approach if required - philosophical summary of Batteries included but swappable

 When combined with continuous deployment...